piotrpdev/react-movie-ca2/README.md

 **Made by:** Piotr Placzek (20097618)

-TODO:

-- [ ] mongoDB "reviews" collection with endpoints for CRUD
-- [ ] Username validation/regex on frontend and API

 ## Features (new)

+### CA2

+- [x] Added movies-api from labs.
+- [x] Added MongoDB "reviews" collection.
+- [x] Added Create, Read and Delete endpoints in movies-api for "reviews" collection.
+- [x] Changed the app to use MongoDB instead of Supabase for storing reviews.
+- [x] Added username regex validation in app and movies-api.
+- [x] Added login and sign-up pages from labs (changed to use MUI).
+- [x] Added feedback/error message display on login and sign-up pages.
+- [x] Moved all TMDB API calls to movies-api

+### CA1

 - [x] Updated from React Query v3 (outdated) to [TanStack Query][tanstack] v5.
 - [x] Switched from CRA (Webpack) to [Vite][vite] ([much faster and better][web-to-vit]).